Carrooi/Node-FsFinder/README.md

 ## System and temp files

-In default, fs-finder ignoring temp files, which are created for example by gedit editor and which have got ~ character in the end of file name.
+In default, fs-finder ignoring temp and system files, which are created for example by gedit editor and which have got ~ character in the end of file name or dot in the beginning.

 ```
 var files = finder.showSystemFiles(true).findFiles()